napari-storm/napari-storm/README.md

 ## Installation

-We recommend instaling Napari into a Conda virtual enviorment, e.g. using the conda prompt with
+We recommend instaling Napari into a Conda virtual environment, e.g. using the conda prompt with

     conda create --name napari-storm